Local nurses allege unsanitary, unsafe conditions within McLaren Macomb ER

 (WXYZ) — Nurses are blowing the whistle on conditions inside a local hospital emergency department.
-They’re alleging that COVID-19 patients not being isolated, potentially exposing other patients and staff.
+They’re alleging that COVID-19 patients are not being isolated, potentially exposing other patients and staff.
 They also say you can regularly see stacks of soiled linens, overflowing garbage, and they allege the waiting room at the McLaren Macomb emergency room is rarely cleaned.

 Now the nation’s largest standards-setting and accrediting body in health care is opening up a report based on the allegations in this investigation.